frederic-perez/AmE-dictionary/data/dictionary.md

 __in a jam__ _idiom_ In a troublesome situation.
 __in a nutshell__
 __in a sorry state__ _idiom_ In a pitiful or abject condition.
+__in a/the flash of an/the eye__ _idiom_ So quickly as to seem almost imperceptible (i.e., in the space of time it takes a person to blink).
 __in abeyance__
 __in all likelihood__
 __in all truthfulness__ _idiom_ In one's sincere opinion; without any disingenuousness.